The use of Sustainable Aviation Fuel (SAF) is one of the most impactful measures for reducing the Air France-KLM Group’s

 Synthetic fuels – or Power-to-Liquid, products manufactured from CO2 captured in the atmosphere and hydrogen which is present in water – also available as of now.

 In 2021, RefuelEU has been proposed and is currently under negotiation.
 If the European commission approved the legislation, it would become mandatory for fuel suppliers to include sustainable aviation fuel in the aviation fuel supplied to airlines.
-Thus, as of 2025, the fuel available in Europe must include a minimum 2% average volume of SAF, rising to 5% in 2025, 10% in 2030 and, ultimately, 45% in 2050.
+Thus, as of 2025, the fuel available in Europe would include a minimum 2% average volume of SAF, rising to 5% in 2030, ultimately, 63% in 2050.

 Air France-KLM selects only fuels whose sustainability is proven and certified by independent, reliable bodies like the Roundtable on Sustainable Biomaterials (RSB, https://rsb.org/) or the ISCC+.
 It requires a more than 75% reduction in CO2 emissions, a minimal impact on biodiversity, no competition with food production or access to food resources, no use of palm oil which is a major factor in deforestation and a positive impact on local development.